PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 ### Audrey Tang:
 Yeah, we're quite happy with our existing collaboration with vendors currently in mid Earth orbit.
 And we will, of course, expand that to new vendors to the low Earth orbit.

-But I think taken together, this provides a heterogenous, that is to say composed of various different solutions and vendors, a palette for us to continue the conversation, because if you do not have real time video feed in a time of event of disaster, the appetite for information is still there.
+But I think taken together, this provides a heterogenous, that is to say composed of various different solutions and vendors, a palette for us to continue the conversation, because if you do not have real time video feed in a time of event of disaster, the appetite for information is still there. [laughs]

 And so disinformation would take the place of real journalistic reports if we do not provide journalism with high speed bandwidth of the internet.